matt-powelldev2784/matt-powelldev2784/readme.md

 I’m a highly motivated software developer, with experience in JavaScript, React, Redux, NextJs, TypeScript, NodeJS, and GIT.
 Dedicated to writing clean, reusable code, and passionate about problem-solving and continuous learning.
-I'm currently attending a web development bootcamp with Founders and Coders.I am seeking a career transition into software development from a background in production management.
+I'm currently attending a web development bootcamp with Founders and Coders.
+I am seeking a career transition into software development from a background in production management.